 Campaign techniques of US Presidents are often studied to understand how voter persuasion trends evolve.

 The Trump campaign is no different.
-Numerous studies have shown that his campaign utilizes a variety of persuasion techniques psychology says are effective.
-His scripts actively use persuasion methods and might I add, with satisfactory results, whether in his speeches, peer-to-peer texting campaigns, or social media posts.
+His campaign often utilizes a variety of persuasion techniques psychology says are effective.
+His speeches, peer-to-peer texting campaigns, and social media posts actively use persuasion methods- often with satisfactory results.

 In a matter of hours, the Trump campaign sent out several texts, all with different messages in them.
 It is interesting to note the two persuasion techniques the campaign used to nudge people to donate.